adamgoodrich/WorldManager/README.md

 WAPI is free for you to use any way you like.
 It will be professionaly maintained, and will also be packaged up as a free unity asset (soon).
 For more information on WAPI go to https://forum.unity3d.com/threads/world-manager-generic-world-management-system.484239/.

 WAPI was created by Adam Goodrich, the author of Gaia, GeNa, CTS - The Complete Terrain Shader, and Pegasus.
-Adam is a specialist in environmental generation in Unity, and this project was born out of frustration in getting things to work together.
-To get access to a free monthly newsletter with tips, tricks, reviews and freebies sign up on our home page at http://www.procedural-worlds.com/.
+Adam is a specialist in environmental and procedural generation in Unity, and this project was born out of his frustration with getting things to work together.
+If you would like access to his free monthly newsletter with tips, tricks, reviews and freebies then sign up on his home page at http://www.procedural-worlds.com/.

 ## Basic Usage Pattern